 For quite a few years now, our group has been focusing strongly on making PV modules, systems and applications for various purposes.
 We have a key role in the Dutch consortia (PV on Water, PV in landscape, PV in infra, Building integrated PV) that aim to enable the integration of PV everywhere.
 We focus on new integrated applications that are innovative, multifunctional and attractive.
 To enable further expansion in the future, we started the construction of an entirely new lab in 2019.
 The time of 'one size fits all' is over.
 With our new lab, we are able to develop PV modules, or better still, PV elements of various shapes (including 3D curved) and colours for integration in, for example, building elements, infrastructure, vehicles and in the landscape.
-For the latter, we investigate the dual use of land with the aim of achieving an ECO-positive effect.
+For the latter, we investigate the dual use of land with the aim of achieving an ECO-positive effect by using solar panels.
 Instead of focusing on the lowest cost of PV, the value of PV (integration potential, public enthusiasm, costs, etc.) is becoming more and more prominent in our program.

 The employees of Solar Energy have state-of-the-art knowledge of the industrial processes to make solar cells and modules.
 We have the know-how and facilities to carry out (outdoor) testing of modules, and by means of models and evaluations we can calculate the energy yield of systems.
 By performing accelerated lifespan tests of PV modules, we can test their reliability and minimize degradation based on the knowledge gained.
 We are known for our bifacial solar modules (see e.g. the largest bifacial noise barrier in Uden) and the back-contact modules we developed, which give enormous freedom in shape in applications (e.g. car roof Lightyear One).
 We also frequently give advice and explain all kinds of issues related to the use of PV (O&M, LCOE etc.).